-In an emergency where a student at the last minute cannot participate in commencement, the Provost will contact a family member to inquire their wishes to accept the diploma on the student's behalf.
+In an emergency where a student at the last minute cannot participate in commencement, the Vice President for Academic Affairs and Provost will contact a family member to inquire their wishes to accept the diploma on the student's behalf.
 The following will occur:

-if the family accepts the invitation to participate in commencement, the Provost or designee will finalize arrival details with the family and the Events Coordinator; or if the family declines the invitation to participate in commencement, the Provost or designee will finalize the location and date for diploma delivery.
+if the family accepts the invitation to participate in commencement, the Vice President for Academic Affairs and Provost or designee will finalize arrival details with the family and the Events Coordinator; or if the family declines the invitation to participate in commencement, the Vice President for Academic Affairs and Provost or designee will finalize the location and date for diploma delivery.

-► INTERNATIONAL AND ALTERNATIVE EXPERIENCES
+▶ INTERNATIONAL AND ALTERNATIVE EXPERIENCES

-Information regarding study abroad experiences is available in the Office of International Affairs and Studies.
+Information regarding study abroad experiences is available in the Office of Intercultural Student Affairs.
 Short term, summer term, work or international internship opportunity information is also available.
 The Heidelberg University Travel Policy requires approval from the Dean of Student Affairs for any travel to an area with potential risks listed on the Department of State Travel Warnings.